-The half-court press trap can look very intimidating to the point guard bringing the ball up the floor, when he/she sees a wall of two or three defenders just waiting.
+The half-court press trap can look very intimidating to the point guard bringing the ball up the floor, when he/she sees a wall of two or three defenders waiting.
 So how do you counteract this defense?

-First, with any half-court press, try to push the ball up the floor as quickly as possible and beat them before they get their defense set.
+First, try to push the ball up the floor as quickly as possible before the defense gets set.
 Using a secondary break after the opponent scores is oftentimes effective.
 O5 quickly gets the ball out of the net, and passes in quickly to your point guard.
 Meanwhile O2 sprints up the right sideline and O3 sprints up the left sideline.
 Oftentimes, O1 can hit either O2 or O3 with the long pass for the lay-up.
 See: Secondary Break.

-Keep in mind that this press is vulnerable to the pass up the sideline.
+If it is a 3-1-1 half-court press...This press is vulnerable to a pass up the sideline.

-If it is a 2-2-1 half-court press...Diagram C. Have your point guard attack the middle if possible and draw the two defenders who are waiting to trap him.
-Just before the trap arrives, he/she must make the pass to the open teammate.
+If it is a 2-2-1 half-court press...Diagram C. Have your point guard attack the middle and draw the two top defenders.
+Just before the trap arrives, he/she passes to the open teammate.
 With a 2-2-1, have a tall receiver with good hands (your "tight end") set up in the middle between the two "second tier" defenders.

-If is a 3-2 half-court zone press...
-(Diagram D). .. with three defenders across the center line, and two at the top of the key, again have your "tight end" in the middle (O4) and one of your wings along the ball-side sideline.
-Send one tall, good receiver down deep, to the hoop.
+If is a 3-2 half-court zone press...Diagram D. With three defenders across the half-court line, and two at the top of the key, again have your "tight end" in the middle (O4) and one of your wings along the ball-side sideline.
+Send one tall, good receiver deep, to the hoop.
 If the two back defenders cheat toward outside, you may find your deep receiver wide open for the "over the top" pass to the hoop.

 If the X3 defender cheats toward the ball-side, you can bring O3 into the middle for the pass.

-Your point guard has to learn to keep his head up, see the floor, be patient, stay calm and find the open teammate with a good quick pass, just before the trap gets to him.
+Your point guard O1 has to learn to keep his head up, see the floor, be patient, stay calm and find the open teammate with a good quick pass, just before the trap gets to him.
 Teach him/her to avoid dribbling between two or three defenders, but stay patient and make the good pass.
-You should work on this in practice.
+You drill this in practice.

-You can also screen the deep zone defender... pin the defender so he/she can't move to either the sideline or down low.
+You can also screen the deep zone defender - pin the defender so he/she can't move to either the sideline or down low.
 Then cut your opposite deep corner player to the ball-side for the pass and layup.
-This screen and cut must be done quickly... before O2 gets trapped.
+This screen and cut must be done quickly, before O2 gets trapped.
 The cutter should be in position almost as O2 gets the ball.

-If your point guard is small and having difficulty getting his/her passes intercepted by the taller defenders, try this.
+One last tip...If your point guard O1 is small and having difficulty getting his/her passes intercepted by the taller defenders, try this.
 Have one of your taller players (who is a good passer), stay back with your point guard in the back-court, and along one of the sidelines.

-Just before the point guard reaches the half court line, he/she passes sideways to his taller teammate who makes the quick pass up the floor.
+Just before the point guard reaches the half court line, he/she passes sideways to his taller teammate who makes the pass up the floor.
 Encourage this post player to pass and not attempt to dribble (especially is he/she is not accustomed to dribbling in the open court).